-We are eager for the fall semester to begin on Monday, August 31, (some classes have a start date of August 24) and wanted to inform you of changes in light of COVID-19.
-The College's first priority remains the health, safety and well-being of our students, faculty, staff and community as we plan for the fall semester.
-We are confident that if we all work together, it can be a successful and safe fall semester.
-The plans outlined are in effect as long as the Lehigh Valley and Monroe County remain in the green phase.
-Please check your student email regularly for updates and protocols.
+We are eager for the spring semester to begin on Tuesday, Jan.
+19, The College's first priority remains the health, safety and well-being of our students, faculty, staff and community as we plan for the spring semester.
+We are confident that if we all work together, it can be a successful and safe spring semester.

-1. Will fall semester courses and services be delivered online?
+1. Will spring semester courses and services be delivered online?

 4. Online Blended

 These formats are designed to give students more control of their learning, while placing an emphasis on health and safety practices to prevent spread of COVID-19.
 Some online courses will meet regularly at set scheduled times each week, while others are self-paced with weekly milestones, allowing students to access classes online whenever best suits their schedules.

 View additional information about our spring course formats.

 2. How will I know if my classes are on-site, hybrid, or online?

 If you've already registered for spring classes, log into MyNCC to view your schedule.
 Look for these codes to see in which format your classes are being delivered: